Public vs. private network, shared or dedicated nodes:

 Let’s map out the choices:

-For Bitcoin and Ethereum networks, your choice is simple as you don't have any.
+Shared node.
 A Blockdaemon shared node is the quick and easy, inexpensive way to be up and on the network and trading crypto in just a few clicks.
 It’s of course, completely secure, you’re just sharing separate slots in the same tunnel so overall hosting costs are kept down, which we turn around and share with you.

 For the Ethereum private blockchain, there is no Blockdaemon choice, only AWS or GCS